Table of Contents

 Repossession fees can range between hundreds and thousands of dollars.
 Those fees build up the longer a vehicle is impounded, so it’s important to act quickly to avoid large fees.

 Interested In Building Your Fleet?
-Get Effective Equipment from Lift & Tow
+Get Effective Towing Equipment from Lift and Tow